Level 2 writing requires well developed abstract thinking skills, as well as a command of the IEW skills taught in my Level 1 class.

-Students 8th grade and up who have completed my Level 1 class with at least an

-    80% for the year are eligible for Level 2.
+Students who have completed my Level 1 are eligible for Level 2 provided they earn:

-    Students in 10th grade+ with a strong IEW background from other IEW courses may

-    be assessed for Level 2.
+Rising 11th grade+ students who have not taken my Level 1 class but have a strong IEW background from other IEW courses may be assessed for Level 2.

 The IEW method is unique.
 Each level builds on the previous level(s).
-As a

-    comparison, consider a flutist who decides to learn to play the piano.
-Although

-    piano and flute utilize the same music theory, both require many skills that are

-    specific to the instrument.
+As a comparison, consider a flutist who decides to learn to play the piano.
+Although piano and flute utilize the same music theory, both require many skills that are specific to the instrument.
 The flutist cannot skip the first piano book.
-An

-    experienced flutist will quickly absorb and begin to apply the new piano

-    knowledge, but the knowledge still must be learned first.
+An experienced flutist will quickly absorb and begin to apply the new piano knowledge, but the knowledge still must be learned first.

 I was in my 40s when I first began to learn the IEW method!
 I had many writing skills, but I still had to start at the beginning, with the same skills my students learn in Level 1.
 However, being an older and more experienced writer, I was able to quickly absorb and begin applying the new skills.

 All students must start at the beginning, but older and/or more experienced students will write at a more complex level more quickly than the younger students.